 The Southern Alps dominate even distant views in Canterbury.
 Their rocks, which are mainly greywacke, were laid down between 230 and 170 million years ago.
 The Alpine Fault runs west of the main divide (the summit line of the alps).

 Alps are thrust up as the Pacific tectonic plate undercuts the Australian Plate.
 Ranges uplifted between 140 and 120 million years ago were subsequently worn down.
 Another period of mountain-building, which formed the present-day mountains, began about 26 million years ago and is continuing.
 Total uplift has been about 20,000 metres, but erosion has kept the highest peaks north of the Rangitātā River below 3,000 metres.

 In the past 2 million years there have been at least five major periods of glaciation.
 The last ended between 18,000 and 14,000 years ago.
-Since then, minor glacier advances have left the moraines (ridges of boulders and debris) that are a feature of Canterbury’s mountain landscapes.
+Since then, minor glacier advances have left behind the moraines (ridges of boulders and debris) that are a feature of Canterbury’s mountain landscapes.
 Since about 1890 the glaciers have been in fluctuating retreat.

 Banks Peninsula was born when eruptions of basalt began between 15 and 12 million years ago, about 50 kilometres east of the mainland.
 Over 6 million years these eruptions formed two large, overlapping volcanoes, which later eroded to less than half their original height.

 About 1 million years ago alluvial fans, forming east of the rapidly eroding Southern Alps, linked this volcanic mass to the South Island.
 At times of intense glaciation, the sea was 130 metres below its present level and the coastline 40 kilometres further east.
 What had been an island was periodically landlocked.
 After the last peak of glaciation 18,000 years ago, this land link remained.
 Today’s harbours and bays are valleys that were drowned when the sea level last rose.